Is It True That Chocolate Makes You Fat?

-They also observed body measurements, certain physical activity, and an analysis of the diet of the teenagers that were doing the test.
+They also observed body measurements, physical activity, and the diet of the teenagers that were participating in the test.
 Every result was independent of what the participants in the test consumed or did.

 Researchers have stated that foods shouldn’t be valued for the biological impact they have on the body or for their calorie content.

 Although they determined that chocolate isn’t a danger to becoming obese, researchers insist that its consumption should be under control.